TechwriterSSchmidt/Bring_Em_Home/PROJECT_SUMMARY.md

 ## 📋 Overview

-**Bring Em Home** is a GPS navigation device designed to help Emelie (and other hikers) find their way back to their starting point when lost on hikes.
+**Bring Em Home** is a GPS navigation device designed to help Emilie (and other hikers) find their way back to their starting point when lost on hikes.
 The device uses GPS positioning and compass heading to calculate and display the direction and distance back to a saved "home" location.

 ## 🎯 Project Goals